AdrianEdelen/nixos-config/readme.md

 ## QUICK START
 enter this in your terminal to get up and going: running this script will format your drives and install attempt to install a new operating system
-`nix-env -f '<nixpkgs>' -iA wget && wget https://dblt.rip/nixos-setup -O nixos_install.sh && chmod +x nixos_install.sh && sudo ./nixos_install.sh`
+`nix-env -f '<nixpkgs>' -iA wget git && wget https://dblt.rip/nixos-setup -O nixos_install.sh && chmod +x nixos_install.sh && sudo ./nixos_install.sh`

 On a fresh system where you want to install nix as the only os on the disk run `setup.sh` this script creates partitions for you and begins the setup process.